Hervey Bay pollen forecast - today, tomorrow and the week ahead

 Will pollen levels change in Hervey Bay tomorrow?

-On 26 June 2026, pollen conditions in Hervey Bay will be similar to today, with cypress at low levels, myrtle at low levels
+On 17 July 2026, pollen conditions in Hervey Bay will be different from today, with cypress at low levels

 Is pollen expected to decrease in Hervey Bay this week?

-According to the five-day outlook, cypress and myrtle pollen levels are expected to gradually decrease, suggesting improving conditions later in the week.
+According to the five-day outlook, cypress pollen levels are expected to gradually decrease, while myrtle pollen will increase, suggesting mixed conditions later in the week.

 Which pollen types are currently active in Hervey Bay?